TrelisResearch/arc-agi-2025/o3-tools/README.md

 A tool for testing OpenAI o3/o4 models on ARC-AGI tasks with and without code interpreter tools.

+>[!TIP]
+> This branch contains an approach where the remote code interpreter is used to solve the tasks.

 **Todo**
 [x] Reorganize data so that training and evaluation problems are split, because they are so different in terms of difficulty.